 Roman Society in the Era of the Empire 27BC – 1453AD

 Below is the pyramid of Roman society, with the emperor at top and slaves at the bottom.
 Multiple layers existed between them.
 While it was possible to move up and down this social latter, as the categories were not immutable, changing one’s social standing was extremely difficult and only possible through meritocratic institutions such as the military.
 So, social mobility was very difficult in Roman society.

-Head of Roman society and ruler of all Rome
+The Emperor was the head of Roman society and ruler of all Rome

 Wealthy influential landowning families

-Served in the Senate and governed Rome
+In roman society, they served in the Senate and governed Rome

-Wealthy property owners who chose business over politics
+Wealthy property owners who chose business over politics in Roman society

 Working class.
 Men without substantial wealth who worked for their living at jobs such as artisans, craftsmen, bakers etc